 An extension application may be made by the Secretary at any time while a family preservation order is in force.

-A review of the family preservation order is to occur six weeks prior to the expiry of the order, and before any application for an extension being lodged with the Court.
-For an extension to be sought, the review needs to identify that extension of the order is in the best interests of the child.
+A review of the family preservation order and related case plan is to occur six weeks prior to the expiry of the order, and before any application for an extension being lodged with the Children’s Court.
+For an extension to be sought, the review needs to identify that extension of the order is in the best interests of the child and informed by a current review of the risk assessment.

-The practitioner has the authority to give a direction to a parent, or the child that is both reasonable and lawful, within the framework of the family preservation order (s.
-282(2)).
+The practitioner has the authority to give a direction to a parent, or the child that is both reasonable and lawful, within the framework of the family preservation order (s.282(2), CYFA).

 - in the best interests of the child, and for their wellbeing, that is, specifically aimed at preventing harm to the child or the child's circumstances leading to a breach of the order on the basis of unsatisfactory conditions